SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/LLM_Apis_Remove_Unwanted_Text_From_Llm_Stream.md

 3. **Streaming:** The cleaned text from the buffer is yielded to the client.
 From this point on, the prefix buffer is disabled, and all subsequent chunks from `$StreamingThinkRemover$` are yielded directly to the client without delay.

+### **Tool Call Chunks: Pipeline Bypass**

+When a chunk from the LLM handler contains a `tool_calls` key, the `$StreamingResponseHandler$` skips both cleaning stages entirely.
+The chunk is formatted directly into an SSE message and emitted to the client without passing through `$StreamingThinkRemover$` or the prefix buffer.
+This is intentional: tool call data is structured JSON, not natural language text, and applying prefix stripping, think-block removal, or group chat reconstruction to it would corrupt the payload.
+Once a tool call chunk with a `finish_reason` is received, the stream terminates immediately.

 -----

 ## 3\.
 How to Add a New Rule